-CRV - Stage I - The Ideogram process
+Stage I - The Ideogram process

-The Ideogram process is the most important part of CRV and modern Remote Viewing.
-It's an absolute genius piece of work created by Ingo Swann as is the corner stone to CRV.
-In a letter from Ingo to me, he stated;
+The Ideogram process is the most important part of (CRV) (from this point on I will reference as 'flow) and modern remote viewing.
+It's an absolute genius piece of work created by Ingo Swann.
+In a letter from Ingo to myself, he stated;